akitectio/AkitectCMS/admin-panel/README.md

 ## Support for more

-If you liked my work and would like to support for my expenses like server costs, please; (ie. `Firebase`)
+If you liked my work and would like to support for my expenses like server costs, please;

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/erdkse)